 - You only get what you need (e.g. product name) – less data transmission over the network – reduced request size, which affects performance

 - Automatic documentation generation (can save time)

-- A non-technical person is able to read API documentation in GraphQL
+- A non-technical person can read API documentation in GraphQL

 The plugin comes with predefined mutations – actions that customers may do in a shop and queries for models to retrieve data.
 It also provides basic filtering for those queries.
 Those available to fetch model fields and actions that users can trigger are defined in XML mappings, one per model, and those mappings are wrapped in <graphql> tag.

-It covers basic product name filtering, taxons, user account creation and modifying, logging in, supplying addresses, completing orders with promotion coupons, writing reviews.
+It covers basic product name filtering, taxons, user account creation and modification, logging in, supplying addresses, completing orders with promotion coupons, and writing reviews.
 At the moment plugin supplies operations only for the customer side.